 Health advertising: Why does it treat us like idiots?

 Watching the BBC programme the men who made us fat reminds me how the food, and health and fitness industries are all conflicted between making a profit and making us healthy.
-So nothing improves because everything gets confused with misinformation due to the competition going on.
+So, nothing improves because everything gets confused with misinformation due to competition.
 Companies can’t focus on making us healthy because making a profit must come first in such a highly competitive market.

 Most that focus on health first have fallen by the wayside over the years.
 They just haven’t figured out how to make it profitable yet.
 So I think we need to explore why industry should care about our health.
 Until then we’ll get substandard products.

 My answer is that we need to know more about ourselves.
 Become better consumers and invest in ourselves.
-We need to accept that good food, healthy lifestyles cost.
+We need to accept that good food and healthy lifestyles cost.
 We need to value our health enough to invest in it but we also need to understand as consumers why paying more for food is profitable for us.
-We need to value the quality that higher prices delivers.
-Until then we can’t blame an industry for chasing price over quality because that is where the profit is.
-We crave scale and we aren’t doing enough to change the balance.
+We need to value the quality that higher prices deliver.
+Until then, we can’t blame an industry for chasing price over quality because that is where the profit is.
+We crave scale, and we aren’t doing enough to change the balance.

 We need to avoid false economies.
 Cheaper food at the checkout doesn’t necessarily save us money or add to our lives.
 Cheap food can leave us tired, bored (no flavour), or prone to over eating.
 It’s not to say that expensive food is better but to change our own mindset of valuing cost and quantity over taste, texture and quality.
 The experience of eating and the inherent value of good health.